kriswrites/poetry/free_verse/truth.md

 believe without sight?

 In a world that bores so many stories a
-generation could recite even
+generation could

+recite

+even

-The most lilliputian part; yet dare to inquire
+The most lilliputian part--
+yet dare to inquire
-about the truth behind Columbus and your
+about the truth behind Columbus and your --

 a

-Fraud one who detests history as he was
-taught, because why think that his story is
+Fraud one who detests history as he was taught, because why think that his story is

 any

 More than just that a tale a tall one who’s
 unremitting presence towers above the mind

 of every

 Child that enters this system learning about a
 history they have not witnessed: before
 they can comprehend the elements that make